 Meadow attributes

 We collected 71 samples for seagrass structural metrics over the course of the summer 2012.
 Meadows increased in shoot densities (+0.27 shoots/km) and associated LAI (+240.73 cm2/km) with increasing proximity to the Pacific Ocean (Table SX).
 Shoot density and LAI increased between May and August at meadows near freshwater but remained relatively high all summer at the seaward meadows (Table SX; Tables 1, 2).
 Position in watershed captured correlations with other variables: temperature, salinity, shoot density (Table S2).
 Mean salinity increased and temperature declined from the freshwater to marine end of the gradient, though these changes were relatively small in magnitude (Table S3).
-Epiphyte load was highly variable between meadows, and did not change predictably with position in the estuary (Appendix ).
+Epiphyte load was highly variable between meadows, and did not change predictably with position in the estuary (Appendix Table S3).
 Epiphyte abundances and the type of epiphytes present (periphyton vs. bladed algae) varied both spatially and temporally (Appendix 3).
 The bladed brown epiphyte Punctaria sp. was abundant at two of the marine sites (DC and WI), and absent from the fresher NB.

 Epifauna summary